warmdev/SublimeOutline/README.md

 #### Install via Package Control

-This package has been submitted to [Package Control](https://packagecontrol.io/).
-Pending approval.
+This package is available on Package Control.
+Search for `Outline`.

 #### Manual installation